 Travel.State.Gov > International Travel > Country Information > Aruba International Travel Information

-Aruba is a semi-autonomous part of the Kingdom of the Netherlands.
-The economy is well-developed and tourist facilities are widely available.
-Read the Department of State Fact Sheet on Aruba for additional information on U.S. – Aruba relations.
+See the Department of State’s Fact Sheet on Aruba for information on U.S. – Aruba relations.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Aruba.

-The crime threat on Aruba is rated medium by the Department of State, and travelers should take normal precautions in unfamiliar surroundings.
-Crime against tourists consists primarily of theft.
+Crime: Crime against tourists consists primarily of theft.
 The main targets are valuables left unattended in public areas (beaches, cars, hotel lobbies, etc.).
 Purses, cameras, passports, phones, and other handheld electronics are the most frequently stolen items.
-Accordingly, take normal precautions to secure personal property.
+Take normal precautions to secure personal property.
 Do not leave valuables in cars in plain view or unattended in unsecured hotel rooms and rental homes.
-Keep a copy (paper or digital) of your U.S. passport in a secure location in case the original is lost or stolen.
+Keep a copy of your U.S. passport in a secure location in case the original is lost or stolen.

 Victims of Crime: